-- Debris-clogged waterways.

-- Unstable streambanks.
+- Debris-clogged waterways. - Unstable streambanks.

-- Severe erosion jeopardizing public infrastructure.

-- Wind-borne debris removal.
+- Severe erosion jeopardizing public infrastructure. - Wind-borne debris removal.???

-Eligible sponsors include cities, counties, towns or any federally recognized Native American tribe or tribal organizations.
-Sponsors must be able to provide the local construction share, obtain permits and site access and agree to perform operations and maintenance of the constructed projects.
-Willing sponsors must submit a formal request (by mail or email) to the state conservationist for assistance within 60 days of the natural disaster occurrence or 60 days from the date when access to the sites become available.
-For more information, potential sponsors should?contact their local NRCS office.
+Eligible sponsors include cities, counties, towns or any federally recognized Native American tribe or tribal organization.
+Sponsors must submit a formal request (by mail or email) to the NRCS state conservationist for assistance within 60 days of the natural disaster occurrence or 60 days from the date when access to the sites become available.
+For more information, sponsors should contact their local NRCS office.